ubicucsd/bootcamp_18_19/2_Python.md

 ```shell
 python
 ```
-You should see something that looks like this (note that this was done on a Mac, so your output might differ slightly):
+You should see something that looks like this (note that this lesson was created on a Mac, so your output might differ slightly):
 ```shell
 Python 2.7.10 (default, Oct  6 2017, 22:29:07)
 [GCC 4.2.1 Compatible Apple LLVM 9.0.0 (clang-900.0.31)] on darwin